 Paid circulation of US daily newspapers

 Since the beginning of the 21st century, the newspaper industry has felt vast repercussions from the transition to the digital information and technology economy.
 While the number of subscribers and overall circulation has always been important for newspaper publishers, for much of their history they have been supported primarily through their advertising revenues and despite increasing advertising trends overall, they have largely been unable to capitalize on the continued ad spend growth.
-This is due partially to the increasing investments in the digitization of their products and brands, as well as the fact that overall, advertising spending has tended to shy away from heavy investments in print advertising.
-Newspapers have, since the dawn of the television era, always taken a rather miniscule slice of the advertising pie.
-This lack of advertising dollars for papers has been augmented by American citizens’ reticence towards paying for news information when it is possible to access media from so many free sources.
+Advertising spending has tended to shy away from heavy investments in print advertising.